Aniruddh160/Social-Media-Management/README.md

     Contributions are welcome!
 Please fork the repository and submit a pull request.

 # License
-    This project is licensed in the name of Aniruddh Srinivasan.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 # Contact
     For questions or suggestions, feel free to reach out at aniruddh11121@gmail.com.